Terry Pendleton: Cincinnati Reds (1997)

 Pendleton as the Braves' first base coach, 2011.

 The Braves let Pendleton go after the 1996 season, and he signed on with the Cincinnati Reds on January 27, 1997.
 However, he was released on July 24, 1997, after hitting .248 with one home run and two stolen bases.
 While with the Reds, Pendleton had three stints on the disabled list, and after his release, he spent the rest of the season recovering and did not sign with another club.

 Kansas City Royals (1998)

 In January 1998, the Kansas City Royals were looking for veteran leadership, and on January 20, 1998, signed Pendleton to provide a veteran presence and help mentor its younger players.
 Pendleton was used in a limited role, backing up Dean Palmer.
 He played 79 games in 1998, splitting time between the designated hitter position and third base.
-After the 1998 season ended—his 15th professional season—Pendleton retired to spend more time with his family.
+After the 1998 season ended—his 15th professional season—Pendleton retired.